Raouf-sawas/sentiment-analysis-api/README.md

 <!-- Project description -->
-This repository aims to be an easy to extend template for building a Python API using Flask and running it with Docker.
+This repository aims to be an easy to dockerize sentiment analysis api and train models.

 ## Prerequisities